Megan N. Liberty is an arts writer & editor in Brooklyn.

 I write about artists’ books, ephemera, and archives.

 I am the Art Books section editor at the Brooklyn Rail and co-founder of Book Art Review.
 My writing appears in Hyperallergic, ArtReview, Artforum.com, art-agenda, Art in America, Frieze, NY Review of Books, LA Review of Books, White Review, Art in Print, and elsewhere.
 I have led and participated in public conversations on artist’s publishing and books with the Brooklyn Rail, Center for Book Arts & Printed Matter’s Contemporary Artist Book Conference, Hill Art Foundation, and Miriam Gallery.
 I have been invited to speak to undergraduate and graduate classes about artists’ books and criticism at SMFA Tufts, the New School, Boston University, and Mills College.

 I was a 2019-20 AICA/USA and Creative Capital/The Andy Warhol Foundation’s Arts Writing Workshop participant.
 I have an MA in Art History, with distinction, from the Courtauld Institute of Art, London and a BA in English from Dickinson College, PA.

-Currently I am curating a historical exhibition of artists' books, Craft & Conceptual Art: Reshaping the Legacy of Artists’ Books, which will be accompanied by a fully illustrated scholarly catalogue, and will open at Center for Book Arts in 2022 and travel to San Francisco Center for the Book and Minnesota Center for Book Arts.
+I recently curated a historical exhibition of artists' books, Craft & Conceptual Art: Reshaping the Legacy of Artists’ Books, at Center for Book Arts.
+It is accompanied by a fully illustrated scholarly catalogue and will travel to San Francisco Center for the Book and Minnesota Center for Book Arts.